-Where the specialist and clinical assessor recommend different outcomes, the Academy's moderation process is invoked.
-In the first instance the Registrar (or nominee) reviews the assessment forms and determines the recommended outcome.
+Where the specialist and professional assessor/moderator recommend different outcomes, the Academy's moderation process is invoked.
+A third assessor reviews the assessment forms and determines the recommended outcome.
 This might involve discussion with the specialist and professional assessor/moderator.
-Where consensus cannot be established or particular specialist information is needed, a third specialist assessor is asked to review (moderate) the assessment forms and recommend an outcome.

 Wherever possible the Academy seeks to support the panel in coming to consensus.
-Where this is not possible and after discussion with the Registrar, the final jurisdiction sits with the Chair of the Regulation Board.
+Where this is not possible and after discussion with the Registrar, the final jurisdiction sits with the Chair of the Education, Training and Standards Committee.
 The original assessment panel is informed of the revised recommended outcome and the feedback to be sent to the applicant.